Data Centers in Charlottetown

 Natural Disaster Risk

-Charlottetown has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-While the overall threat is minimal, operators should account for specific regional hazards.
+Charlottetown has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This rating reflects a stable environment with minimal exposure to significant, recurring natural catastrophes.

-- River Flood: The highest individual risk factor.
+- River Flood: The highest individual risk factor, though specific impact varies by location.

-- Tsunami: A consideration due to its coastal location.
+- Tsunami: A consideration for any coastal location in the region.